SimonMontereigo/testing/README.md

   }
 ```

-Inspiration:

-For the awesome guide:
+## Inspiration

 For the Kubernetes war stories:
 https://k8s.af/

+For the awesome guide: